exercism/website-copy/tracks/java/exercises/twofer/mentoring.md

 ### Common suggestions

-- Use String#format for ` "One for " + name + ", one for me."`.
-To highlight that the method performs string interpolation.
+- Prefer the use of String#format over string concatenation as in ` "One for " + name + ", one for me."`
+  for better readability.
 - Use Optional for optional arguments
 - Use Objects#toString for defaults